AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/restore-environment.md

 ## Reset the database

-If you have attempted to uninstall Adobe Commerce and the command failed or could not complete, you might need to manually reset the database.
+If you have attempted to uninstall Adobe Commerce and the command failed or could not complete, you can manually reset the database.

 **To reset the database**: